mz0/glance1/README.md

 On RHEL 5 one may install it from EPEL.
 In the later case please use python26 binary (edit line 1 of glance1ssh.py)

+TODO: add mvl 6 (MontaVista Linux); add a note on macOS.

 [This project is hosted on Github](https://github.com/mz0/glance1) and bears no license - this work is in the Public Domain.